Vance Boelter, suspect in lawmakers' shootings, remains at large, "armed and dangerous," officials say

 If anyone sees Boelter, officials urge people not to approach him, and to call 911.
 He should be considered "armed and dangerous," Superintendent Drew Evans with the Minnesota BCA said.
 Evans added that investigators believe Boelter is working to leave the Twin Cities area.

-While Evans said that Boelter and Hortman had both attended public meetings, it is unclear if they actually knew each other.
+While Evans said that Boelter and Hortman had both attended some of the same public meetings, it is unclear if they actually knew each other.

+"We still don't know if additional people are involved, but this individual is the one that we're looking as a person of interest right now.
+But there may be other people with him and we would like to speak to anybody that may have had contact with him at any point in time," Evans said.

 Officials said Brooklyn Park police arrived at Hortman's home around 3:35 a.m. and found a police SUV with emergency lights on.
 The suspect then exited Hortman's home and exchanged gunfire with officers before fleeing on foot.
 Investigators said they believed the suspect was dressed like a police officer.